neerajsinghjr/dsa/study_notes/T004_Git.md

 -------------------------------------------------------------------------------------
 ### Q011 : Update Remove Repository SSH url link;;

-This Scenario can be used to update to update the existing remote link with the newer one.
+This Scenario can be used to update the existing remote link with the newer one.

 Like this,

 ````
 # Intial SSH URL